 A Salary Matrix is in principle filled in for a unique facility and the workers within that facility.
-However, if a facility has multiple locations or is part of a multi-site/group, the verification on the ground will need to sample a minimum number of locations:
+However, if a facility has multiple locations or is part of a multi-site/group, the verification on the ground will follow the sampling protocol and sample size of the third-party auditing body for visiting the unique facilities/sites.

-At least two locations or the square root of the total number of locations that are part of the multi-site/group must be audited, whichever is larger.
-The auditor must make sure that in using the square root for a surveillance visit, locations are selected which include locations that have not been visited in the audits before.

 On those sampled sites, the auditor will verify the filled in Salary Matrix and verify the calculations of the living wage gap.
 Each unique facility that is visited will have its own base report.
+Companies that have a centralized payroll system, and have used the Salary Matrix for multiple facilities/sites, may have their living wage gap information verified by the auditor in one base report only if: